 Professor Lynne PearceProfessor

 Lynne Pearce arrived at Lancaster in 1990/1, having gained her PhD from the University of Birmingham in 1987.
 Whilst studying for her PhD, and in the years immediately following, she worked part-time across of wide-range of further and higher educational establishments in the West Midlands, and then - for one year - in the English Department at the University of Durham.
-This apprenticeship remains vitally important to the values she attaches to Higher Education (especially in terms of access to those from less privileged backgrounds) and to her recognition of the challenges faced by graduate students embarking on an academic career.
+This apprenticeship remains vitally important to the values she attaches to Higher Education and to her recognition of the challenges faced by graduate students embarking on an academic career.

-Lynne Pearce's teaching and research have been mainly in the field of feminist literary and cultural theory, but with wide-ranging historical and disciplinary interests.
-Particular thematic concerns have been in 'the politics of reading', feminist re-scriptings of romance, and national / regional literature(s) and identities within the UK.
+Lynne Pearce's teaching and research have been mainly in the field of feminist literary and cultural theory, but with wide-ranging historical and disciplinary applications.
+Particular thematic concerns have been in 'the politics of reading', feminist re-scriptings of romance, national / regional literature(s) and identities within the UK and mobilities research.
 Her most recent books are:

-IASPR (The Association for Popular Romance Studies) [also Board member]
+- IASPR (The International Association for Popular Romance Studies) [also Board member]

 Woman/Image/Text: Readings in Pre-Raphaelite Art & Literature (Harvester-Wheatsheaf, 1991)